patrickwang27/pgmcomponents/docs/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to PyGM's documentation!
+Welcome to pgmcomponents' documentation!
 ================================

-**PyGM** is a Python library for performing simple ray tracing calculations for the plane grating monochromator (PGM) used in soft X-ray beamlines.
+**pgmcomponents** is a Python library for performing simple ray tracing calculations for the plane grating monochromator (PGM) used in soft X-ray beamlines.
 Its main capabilities are:

 - Performing ray tracing for a PGM with specified geometry